goodloop/autoware_auto_mirror/docs/installation/installation-no-ade.md

 $ rosdep install -y -i --from-paths src
 ```

-Checkout the latest release version (1.0.0), by checking out the tag or the release branch; see
+Checkout the [latest release](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/releases) by checking out the corresponding tag or release branch.
-below for an example.
-Alternatively, the latest master will be used which may include features that
+Alternatively, when not checking out any specific tag, the latest `master` branch will be used
-are still being developed.
+which may include features that are still being developed.
+For example:
 ```{bash}
 $ git checkout tags/1.0.0 -b release-1.0.0
 ```